yola/djstopie/README.md

 ## Features

-* Redirects unsupported browsers to a custom error page
+* Redirects unsupported IE browsers to a custom error page
 * Separately redirects IE browsers in compatibility mode

 ## Installation and configuration